-Discounting the Guggenheim, the Arriaga Theatre is perhaps the most important building in Bilbao.
-Designed by architects Joaquín Rucoba and Octavio de Toledo and opened in the late 19th century, the striking edifice was modeled on the Paris Opera House and named in honour of the Bilbao-born musician Juan Crisóstomo de Arriaga.
+Discounting the Guggenheim, the Arriaga Theater is perhaps the most important building in Bilbao.
+Designed by architects Joaquín Rucoba and Octavio de Toledo and opened in the late 19th century, the striking edifice was modeled on the Paris Opera House and named in honor of the Bilbao-born musician Juan Crisóstomo de Arriaga.

 The beautiful façade has an eclectic style, with large balconies and intricate stone carvings.
-It suffered a major fire not long after it opened and had to be rebuilt almost from scratch before reopening in 1919.
-It closed again from 1980 to allow for six years’ restoration work.
-It continues to host the city’s finest theatre, opera, ballet and other cultural events.
+It suffered a major fire not long after opening and was rebuilt before reopening in 1919.
+The theater closed again from 1980 to allow for six years’ restoration work.
+It continues to host the city’s finest theater, opera, ballet, and other cultural events.

 Getting there: Take the Metro to Casco Viejo or Abando and walk from there.
-The theatre is found in Plaza Arriaga – you can’t miss it!
+The theater is at Plaza Arriaga – you can’t miss it!

 More information: bilbaoturismo.net